adhirajpandey/Budget-Boss/README.md

 It is built using Python, HTML, CSS, Flask, Jinja, Bootstrap and Beautiful Soup and deployed using Microsoft Azure App Service.

+Edit: To bypass 15 mins sleep timeout by Azure, `wakewebsite.sh` script is also scheduled using cron to ping webapp at regular intervals.

 ## Installation and Usage

 1. Clone the project on your local system using: `git clone https://github.com/adhirajpandey/Budget-Boss`